It’s not really a “theory” at all. It is a social movement, akin to a religion.

-The movement’s critics describe it as “woke” or “Cancel Culture.”
-(Pluckrose and Lindsay use the less judgmental term “Critical Theory.”)
-The movement rejects any name for itself.
 Because the movement rejects any name for itself, it is The Movement That Must Not Be Named.

 If you are among my friends and family members, then this post is going to be very difficult for you to read, because it contradicts your assumptions and all the propaganda you have been fed through social media for the past several years.
-Rather than question your assumptions and all the snarky self-righteous memes you’ve seen on Facebook, you’re likely to immediately jump to the conclusion that there must be something wrong with me.
-I understand.
-You have been indoctrinated and conditioned to react this way.
-We all have.

 I assure you: you are a decent human being.
 And you will continue to be a decent human being, even if you begin to question the philosophy and the motives of The Movement That Must Not Be Named.